vitalab/vitalab.github.io/article/_posts/2022-05-06-compactCT.md

 # Methods

-The main difference between the original ViT network and the proposed CVT and CCT networks are illustrated in the following figure in which the *Transformer Encoder* is the same as the one originally proposed by Dosovitskiy.
+The main difference between the original ViT network and the proposed CVT and CCT networks are illustrated in the following figure.
+Note that the *Transformer Encoder* is the same as the one originally proposed by Dosovitskiy et al.
 <center><img src="/article/images/compactCT/sc02.jpg" width="600"> </center>

 <center><img src="/article/images/compactCT/sc04.jpg" width="100"> <br><font size="1">(Dosovitskiy et al’s Vision Transformer (ViT))</font></center>